Defake/gep_toolkit/README.md

 # GEP Toolkit
 Implementation of Gene Expression Programming in Rust.
-Supports SL-GEP (Self-Learning Gene Expression Programming), check out the references at the bottom of this README.
+Supports SL-GEP (Self-Learning Gene Expression Programming), check out references at the bottom of this README.

 ### Usage